FluffyMaguro/AoE4_Overlay/README.md

 ![Screenshot](https://i.imgur.com/tV4dMfi.png)

 # Streaming
 To use the custom streaming overlay simply drag the `overlay.html` file to OBS or other streaming software.
+The file is located in `src/html` directory in the app folder.
 Move and rescale as necessary once some game information is shown.

 ![Screenshot](https://i.imgur.com/BK9AC6h.png)

+If drag & drop doesn't work, add new source to your scene.
+The source will be type of `Browser` and point to a local file of `overlay.html`.

 Overlay active: